 /software/ocio should look something like

-While build environments may vary between users, the recommended way to build OCIO from source on Windows is to use the scripts provided in the Windows share section of the OCIO repository.
+While build environments may vary between users, the recommended way to build OCIO from source on Windows 7 or newer is to use the scripts provided in the Windows share section of the OCIO repository.
 There are two scripts currently available.

 The first script is called ocio_deps.bat and it provides some automation to install the most difficult dependencies.
 Those dependencies are: